marcluettecke/data_science_engineering_blog_post/write_up.md

 DataLoading.load_data_to_pd(loader_instance, None, ['Exam1', 'Exam2', 'Pass'])
 ```

 Easy, right?
-We can achieve this behavior because, as Software Engineers, we have extracted the unorganized cells of the notebook into bundled python classes:
+We can achieve this behavior because, as Software Engineers, we have extracted the unorganized cells of the notebook into bundled python classes[^5]:

 ```python
 import pandas as pd